Brindavana: Plot

-The main story of the film is about two step brothers, played by Saikumar and Sampath Raj.
+The main story of the film is about two step brothers.
 They are rival big shots in their village.
-Karthika Nair and Milana Nagaraj play cousins of theirs.
-Karthika Nair stays in the village, but Milana Nagaraj relocates for her studies to the city where Darshan lives.
+Bhoomi and Madhu are cousins of theirs.
+Bhoomi stays in the village, but Madhu relocates for her studies to the city where Darshan lives.
 The two meet when he helps her, become friends, and eventually fall in love.

-Meanwhile, Karthika Nair's marriage is arranged with some goonda whom she does not want to marry.
-She asks Milana Nagaraj to help her; she in turn asks Darshan to help.
+Meanwhile, Bhoomi's marriage is arranged with some goonda whom she does not want to marry.
+She asks Madhu to help her; she in turn asks Darshan to help.
 He goes to the village intending to prevent the marriage using tricks.
-He ends up solving many problems in the village and finally putting an end to the rivalry between Saikumar and Sampath Raj, leading to a happy ending.
+He ends up solving many problems in the village and finally putting an end to the rivalry between Madhu and Bhoomi's fathers, leading to a happy ending.